 - Mail Chimp, and

-Pro Tip: Even though Drip may be overwhelming, switching tools sucks, so I highly recommend starting with what you want to stick with long term
+💡 Pro Tip: Even though Convertkit may be overwhelming or confusing at first, switching tools sucks, so I highly recommend starting with what you want to stick with long term

 Tools to Create Even Better Opt-ins